AutoPas/AutoPas/.github/CONTRIBUTING.md

 ### Adding a new Option
 * If applicable add a new setter to `src/autopas/AutoPas.h`.
 * Check that the new option is added to the md-flexible example.
 Parser and main.
+* Global options, which are represented by an enum, should be defined in an additional file in `src/autopas/options`
 * Add new unit tests for your option.